Friday, November 15, 2024

 Kennedy says, "Dr. Anthony Fauci spent half a century as America's reigning health commissar, ever preparing for his final role as Commander of history's biggest war against a global pandemic.
 Beginning in 1968, he occupied various posts at the National Institute of Allergy and Infectious Diseases (NIAID), serving as the agency's Director since November 1984."

 Okay, half-a-century as health commissar?
-(He repeats "50-year saga" in the Introduction.)
+(He repeats "50-year regime" in the Introduction.)
 Kennedy can't count and his fact checkers can't check.
 Fauci's early work in the work in the government before he took over NIAID in 1984, a post that hardly serves as commissar, did not have that much influence.
 Almost forty years might be honest if Kennedy wants to smear him with that title.
 Capitalizing "Commander" is a cheap smear.
 COVID, the world's biggest pandemic?
 I would have said the forty some years of AIDS with 40 million dead outranks the several years of COVID with seven million dead.
 (Of course, Fauci did have a large role in AIDS.)

 Kennedy cites Fauci as saying "attacks on me quite frankly are attacks on science."
 Rather than those nine words, Kennedy should have at least provided his full sentence.
 "A lot of what you're seeing as attacks on me, quite frankly, are attacks on science, because all of the things that I have spoken about, consistently from the very beginning, have been fundamentally based on science."